astridx/meinblog/content/posts/cassiopeia/8cassiopeia-favicon.en.md

   - Cassiopeia
 ---

-Favicons are the small icons we see in browser tabs.
+_Favicons_ are the small icons we see in browser tabs.
 They help to recognise a page when we browse the bookmarks and open tabs in the browser.
 The integration of favicons changed over time.
-Some say they have grown historically.
-Today they offer various additional functions and new ones are added all the time.
+Some say it has grown historically.
+Today, favicons offer various additional functions and new ones are added from time to time.<!-- \index{favicon} -->

-A new feature is the ability to use the file type SVG as a favicon.
-This is something that [most modern browsers support](https://caniuse.com/#feat=link-icon-svg), and further support is in the pipeline.
-To use this new feature you need an SVG file.
-To ensure that older browsers also display the image, you also need an ICO file.
+It is possible to use the file type SVG as a favicon.
+This is supported by [most modern browsers](https://caniuse.com/#feat=link-icon-svg).
+To use this new function, you need an SVG file.
+To ensure that older browsers also display the graphic, an ICO file is also required.

 > You are not familiar with SVG and ICO and would rather use the PNG format?
 Then you will find a solution that suits you better under [Favicon in Joomla template](https://blog.astrid-guenther.de/en/joomla-template-favicon).